-Upon receipt, the Land Use Department will transmit the application and accompanying plans and documents to the Commission; and will also transmit sufficient copies to each the Planning Commission and to the Architectural Review Board.
-A copy of any site plan and Soil Erosion & Sediment Control Plan may be transmitted by the Land Use Department to the Connecticut River Coastal Conservation District with a request for its technical review and advisory opinion, and for certification; a copy of any Soil Erosion & Sediment Control Plan pertaining to a lot in the Gateway Conservation Zone will be so transmitted to the District for the review and opinion.
-Within forty-five (45) days after the receipt of a copy of the application form, plans, and documents, the Planning Commission and the Architectural Review Board may submit advisory reports of its recommendations to the Commission.
+Upon receipt, the Land Use Department will transmit the application and accompanying plans and documents to the Commission; and may transmit sufficient copies to any regulatory or advisory body of local, State of Federal government from which the Commission wishes to seek advice and counsel in reaching its decision as staff deems it appropriate.
 The Commission may request the Applicant to submit the additional information that it deems necessary to decide on the application.
 The Commission will hold a public hearing on the application, will decide, and give notice of its decision as required by law.
 The Applicant may consent in writing to any extension of the time for public hearing and action on the application.